usedlobster/drlnd-navigation-project/README.md

 For convenince the interface to these is contained in the *Trainer.ipynb* jupyter / ipython notebook, where one can experemint and visualize the various HyperParameter choices.

-You need to run all the code in  ***section 0*** first , but can skip any of sections 1,2, and 3.
+You need to run all the code in  ***section 0*** first! , but can then run any of sections 1,2 and 3.

 **0 .
 Setup **

 Firstly, update the variable AGENT_FILE to match the path where you downloaded  the binary unity agent code.

-If desired to train with new hyperparameters just change them in the HYPER_PARAMS class object.
+If desired to try new hyperparameters, just change them in the HYPER_PARAMS class object.

-Then execute all the cells in that section.
+And run the cells in this section.

 **1. Training**